immutable/gu-composited-card/README.md

 OPTIONAL: a card's quality setting.
 When this input is missing, the a default quality setting of 0 will be used for all artwork/layers.

-### @property({ type: String }) responsiveImageSizes
+### @property({ type: String }) responsiveSrcsetSizes

 OPTIONAL: a sizes string to indicate to the browser, roughly how big images will be once they are rendered into the layout.
 If this input is missing, the cards will automatically use the lowest resolution assets available.
-To read more about this syntax and how it's used, [go here](https://css-tricks.com/sometimes-sizes-is-quite-important/).
+To read more about this syntax and how it's used, [go here](https://css-tricks.com/sometimes-sizes-is-quite-important/). \*NOTE: this needs to be an absolute measurement to work.
+For relative measurements, use calc() with vw.

 ## Install dependencies